 As the global environment continues to evolve, so must those who lead in it.
-By continuously developing themselves and their people, leaders in the Profession of Arms are better prepared for future roles of increasing scope, complexity, and uncertainty.
+By continuously developing themselves and their people, leaders in the Profession of Arms are better prepared for future roles of increasing complexity.

-The College of Leadership & Ethics (CLE's) Leadership in the Profession of Arms (LPA) course gives students the opportunity to focus on themselves as leaders by reflecting on past performance and identifying areas of potential growth.
-In LPA, students are provided the time, the space, the tools, the guidance, and the encouragement to do the hard work.
-Through reflection and understanding, students can develop new competencies, strengthen their personal character, and enhance their ability to lead in complex and dynamic environments.
+The College of Leadership & Ethics (CLE's) Foundations in the Profession of Arms (FPA) course gives students the opportunity to focus on themselves as leaders by reflecting on past performance and identifying areas of potential growth.
+In FPA, students are provided with the time, the space, the tools, the guidance, and the encouragement to do the hard work.
+Through reflection and understanding, students develop new competencies, strengthen their personal character, and enhance their ability to lead in complex environments.

-As one student put it, "The past 10 weeks of LPA provided a useful array of topics to analyze and strengthen not only ourselves as leaders but also personally.
+As one student put it, "The past 10 weeks provided a useful array of topics to analyze and strengthen not only us as leaders but also personally.
 The class provided an opportunity to actively think about how I measured up against what I 'know' and what I 'do'."